10 Strategies for Becoming Debt-Free

 Being in debt can make it harder to qualify for other loans.
 For example, if you want to buy a home, most lenders require you to have a debt-to-income (DTI) ratio of 43 percent or less, including future mortgage payments.

-The DTI ratio is calculated by adding your current monthly debt payments and dividing by your monthly gross income.
+The DTI ratio is calculated by adding your current monthly debt payments and dividing them by your monthly gross income.
 Let’s say you have a student loan payment of $300, a car loan payment of $500, and a minimum credit card payment of $200.
-His gross monthly salary is $3,750, which makes his DTI 26.67 percent.
+Your gross monthly salary is $3,750, which makes your DTI 26.67 percent.

 In this case, the maximum mortgage payment you would qualify for is $612.50.
 Depending on your location, it could be nearly impossible to find a home in that price range.